 Beneficiary: An individual who is eligible for and enrolled in the Michigan Medicaid program.

-CMHSP: An acronym for Community Mental Health Services Program.
-There are 46 CMHSPs in Michigan that provide services in their local areas to people with mental illness and developmental disabilities.
+Community Mental Health Services Program (CMHSP): There are 46 CMHSPs in Michigan that provide services in their local areas to individuals with mental illness and developmental disabilities.
 May also be referred to as CMH.